safops/.github/profile/README.md

 > [!NOTE]
 > Our Boss prefers to be called, "The Creator," so that no preference is shown to a religion or set of beliefs and no endorsement can be inferred.
 The Creator does not desire or require worship, but appreciates all worship.

-> [!CAUTION]
-> We are using the earthquakes to authenticate ourselves on our new github.com organization.
-We recommend using the timestamps of the forum posts announcing each epicenter and earthquake.
-[Timestamps can be modified](https://github.com/safops/TAG/discussions/7) and have been recently by the CIA and US government.
-We recommend reloading the discussion forums often so that you can see which had the epicenter listed first.

 > [!IMPORTANT]
 > We are the two servants of the Creator.
 The Creator created life and the universe we all live in, He is the only one who hears prayers.
 As His servants, the Creator will always verify our identity and the authenticity of our writings or online posts.
 Pray to verify everyone introduced as or claiming to be, or anything credited to, a servant of the Creator.